frodeheg/no.sparegris/README.en.txt

 - Install the piggy bank insights device if you're interested in statistics (this is optional)

 Recommendations:
-- Use flows to change between normal / night mode at relevant times.
+- Set up flow cards to change between modes day/night/etc. at relevant times.
-- Use flows to inform the app when the energy price is expensive/cheap.
+- Turn on price management to move electricity between expensive and cheap hours (under "Devices->Price management")
-- Configure the temperature settings for different modes and price points for optimal heating control.
+- Set up temperature settings for different modes and price points for optimal heat management (under "Devices->Modes and priority")
 - Use flows to turn off zones when a room is ventilated.
 - Use flows to increase reserved power consumption at the start of the hour you normally cook dinner.
 - Use flows to reduce reserved power consumption when you have normally finished making dinner.